-Icon Description Icon Description ▶ /■ Start/stop Live view.
+lcon Description lcon Description ▶,■ Start/stop Live view.
 0 Manually capture the pictures.
-43/69/ ×/== Display in 4:3/16:9/original/ self-adaptive window size.
-1 0 /1 0 /1 0 Live view with the main/sub/third stream.
-1 / Q Play via webcomponents/ quick time. \$6 / \$6 Start/stop two-way audio.
-4 Manual start/stop recording. / Mute/audio on and adjust volume ⊕ / ⊚ Start/stop digital zoom. ≋ / ≅ Enable/disable regional exposure (O) / (O) Enable/disable regional focus
+43/69/ I×/₩ Display in 4:3/16:9/original/ self-adaptive window size.
+1 , Live view with the main/sub/third stream. @ / Q Play via webcomponents/ quick time. si / si Start/stop two-way audio. بھ ر بھ Manual start/stop recording. ♦ Mute/audio on and adjust volume ⋳ , @ Start/stop digital zoom. ×,× Enable/disable regional exposure [0] / [0] Enable/disable regional focus

-- Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Click to select from to select from and display live video in 4:3/16:9/ original/self-adaptive window size. - Click to select from and display live video with the main/sub/third stream.
+- Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Click to select from III III III and display live video in 4:3/16:9/ original/self-adaptive window size. - Click to select from to select from and display live video with the main/sub/third stream.
 The main stream is with a relatively high resolution and needs much bandwidth.
-The default setting of stream type is
+The default setting of stream type is to.

-- Click to select between and play the live video via player Webcomponents or Quick Time.
+- Click Select between Select between And play the live video via player Webcomponents or Quick Time.
 The live video is played via webcomponents by default, and other types of players are supported for the browser, such as MJPEG, and VLC.
-You are required to download and install the player to play the live video. - Click and it displays Click to enable two-way audio and the icon turns into Click the icon again to stop two-way audio. - Click the icon again to stop live view. - Click occupation to capture the picture. - Click to start recording and the icon turns into for again to stop recording. - Click to enable digital zoom function and the icon turns into the interview towards low right direction to draw a rectangle on the image as the desired zoom.
-After viewing it you can click any place of the picture to get back to normal picture. - Click the on the toolbar to enter the regional exposure operation mode and the icon turns into Then drag the mouse to draw a rectangle on the image as the desired exposure region. - Click the on the toolbar to enter the regional focus operation mode and the icon turns into .
-Then drag the mouse to draw a rectangle on the image as the desired focus region. - Click to display the .
-Drag the slider to adjust the volume.
+You are required to download and install the player to play the live video. - Click 1/2 and it displays 1/2.
+Click 1/2 to enable two-way audio and the icon turns into 1/2.
+Click the icon again to stop two-way audio. - Click 🕨 to start live view and the icon turns into 📕 .
+Click the icon again to stop live view. - Click ^{III} to capture the picture. - Click 1 to start recording and the icon turns into 1.
+Click the icon again to stop recording. - Click Click - Click the on the toolbar to enter the regional exposure operation mode and the icon turns into Then drag the mouse to draw a rectangle on the image as the desired exposure region. - Click the (2) on the toolbar to enter the regional focus operation mode and the icon turns into (2).
+Then drag the mouse to draw a rectangle on the image as the desired focus region.